Speech-Audio Compositional Attacks on Multimodal LLMs and Their Mitigation with SALMONN-Guard: SACRED-Bench

 \section{SACRED-Bench}

 This section describes the construction of SACRED-Bench in detail.
-The key design principles are described as follows: \begin{itemize}[leftmargin=*] \item \textbf{Explore complexity of speech signal.} The construction of {\OurBenchmark{}} systematically incorporates multi-speaker and overlapped speech.
-This principle ensures that our benchmark evaluates a model’s ability to process complex speech signals instead of just understanding clean, single-source speech, thereby reflecting the richness and ambiguity of real-world audio inputs. \item \textbf{Exploiting non-speech audio.} While previous work predominantly focuses on speech content \cite{song2025audiojailbreakopencomprehensive,yang2024audioachillesheelred}, non-speech audio often carries harmful content beyond words, such as violence and pornography. \OurBenchmark{} exploits harmful audio by embedding them in the benign speech stream.
-This approach crafts audio capable of bypassing unimodal safety filters that are not attuned to speech-audio mixture complexities. \item \textbf{Employing indirect question formats.} Hiding part of harmful content in the audio can potentially bypass the text-based guardrails adopted in many proprietary LLMs.
-On one hand, we prompt the model to acknowledge the harmlessness of the audio by asking whether the audio has harmful content.
-On the other hand, we partially hide harmful information in the audio by tasking the model to engage in a harmful conversation where the text content are mostly benign.
-Both can bypass text-based guardrails. \end{itemize}
+The key design principles are described as follows: \begin{itemize}[leftmargin=*] \item \textbf{Explore the complexity of the speech signal.} The construction of SACRED-Bench systematically incorporates multi-speaker and overlapped speech.
+This principle ensures that our benchmark evaluates a model’s ability to process complex speech signals instead of just understanding clean, single-source speech, thereby reflecting the richness and ambiguity of real-world audio inputs. \item \textbf{Exploiting non-speech audio.} While previous work predominantly focuses on speech content \cite{song2025audiojailbreakopencomprehensive,yang2024audioachillesheelred}, non-speech audio often carries harmful content beyond words, such as violence and pornography.
+SACRED-Bench exploits harmful audio by embedding it in the benign speech stream.
+This approach crafts audio capable of jailbreaking unimodal safety filters that are not attuned to speech-audio mixture complexities. \item \textbf{Employing indirect reference in text query.} Hiding some harmful content in the audio can potentially break the text-based guardrails adopted in many proprietary LLMs.
+We prompt the model to acknowledge the harmlessness of the audio by asking whether the audio has harmful content.
+Besides, we partially hide harmful information in the audio by tasking the model to refer to content in a harmful conversation with a harmless text prompt on its surface.
+Both can break text-based guardrails. \end{itemize}